 A sermon from John Hodges

-How do you view the two thieves on the crosses next to Jesus?
-Do you see them, as most do, for their dichotomous roles?
+How do you view the thieves on the crosses next to Jesus?
+Do you see them, as most do, in their separate roles?
 One impenitent until the end, the other trusting Christ?
-That is definitely one of the messages.
+Truly, that is one possible rendering.
 But what else can we learn from the penitent thief?

 Matthew 27:44 says, “The thieves also, which were crucified with Him, cast the same in His teeth.”
 This verse and the ones previous are talking about those who reviled Him as he hung on the cross.
 Those who passed by, the chief priests and the thieves.
 Another gospel talks about the soldiers mocking Him also.
 But it is important to note that both thieves began by mocking Him.
 We often do the same…Christian or not.